 When I checked Skyscanner’s ‘Everywhere’ feature, I also found direct flights to Jakarta and Singapore for under $200 in October.

-Then, of course, there are the random deals you find when low cost airlines have a sale.
-We found our Vietjet flights to Taipei for just over $120.
+Then, of course, there are the random deals you find when low-cost airlines have a sale.
+We found our Vietjet flights to Taipei for just over $120 and had an amazing time visiting 4 places in Taiwan.
 I’ve also seen similar deals for Seoul and Busan in South Korea.

 A Da Nang guide may be coming soon…